Kiellu4/ezekiel/Cryptography-Class/Assessments/4-Practical-Test-30%/Practical-Test-1/readme.md

 - leave the passphrase empty for passwordless authentication

 2. Go to `.ssh` and check the ssh-key file that has been generate:
+- command `ls` will not show the directory `.ssh` as it is in hidden path.
+So, we need to use the command `cd .ssh` to navigate it.
 ```bash
 ls
 cd .ssh